OctopusDeploy/docs/docs/administration/high-availability/managing-high-availability-nodes.md

 ## Drain

-The drain toggle can be used to prevent an Octopus Server node from executing any new tasks. Â While draining:
+The drain toggle can be used to prevent an Octopus Server node from executing any new tasks.
+While draining:

 - an Octopus Server node will finish running any tasks is it currently executing and then idle
 - a leader will relinquish its leadership rank